brightcove/hot-shots/README.md

 1. Change node-statsd to hot-shots in all requires
 2. Change global_stats to globalStats as a parameter name

 You may also want to use the Datadog events support in here instead of other libraries.
-You can also change the detailed [change log](https://github.com/brightcove/hot-shots/blob/master/CHANGES.md) for what has changed since the last release of node-statsd.
+You can also check the detailed [change log](https://github.com/brightcove/hot-shots/blob/master/CHANGES.md) for what has changed since the last release of node-statsd.

 ## Usage